mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 It is what happened in the test if CNS cannot provision PVCs quickly enough.
-The workaround is to give a pause (10 to 30 seconds) after each project so that less concurrent requests of PVC in CNS.
+The workaround is to give a pause (10 to 30 seconds) after each project so that less concurrent requests of PVC occur in CNS.

 We also observe that the number of bound *glustr-block* PVCs stops increasing after some time.